artberri/web/alberto-varela/index.md

 ## <i class="fi-lock"></i> DevOps

 I believe that collaboration between development and operations is possible and I like contributing making it real.
-I have experience managing Linux servers and with cloud technologies., infrastructure as code has been a must in the last projects I worked for and I have been part on making it real.
+I have experience managing Linux servers and with cloud technologies (AWS and Azure).
+Infrastructure as code has been a must in the last projects I worked for and I like to spread the idea.

 ## <i class="fi-target-two"></i> SEO and Web Analytics

 I like SEO, not all kinds, but the in-page SEO.
 I allways try to optimize the sites for search engines when coding: web performance, the HTML structure, semantics, microdata, linkbuilding...
-I've also configured analytics in sites to measure ROI.
+I've also configured advanced analytics to measure ROI in multiple websites.

 ## <i class="fi-lightbulb"></i> Others